 - AMD Threadripper release date

-Early August.
-That's when the first two Ryzen Threadripper CPUs will launch, starting with the 16-core 1950X and 12-core 1920X.
+We're expecting an August 10 release.
+That's when the first two Ryzen Threadripper CPUs will launch with the 16-core 1950X and 12-core 1920X.

 - AMD Threadripper price

 The 16-core Ryzen Threadripper 1950X will retail at $999 and the 12-core 1920X will start at $799.

 There are nine different SKUs, from 10- to 16-cores, but they all come with 32MB of L3 cache and the full 64 lanes of PCIe 3.0 support.

 The TR4 CPU socket is a 4,094 pin monster, and that's because Threadripper is the first modern AMD CPU to use the LGA design rather than pins on chips.